oldD0g/python-docker/README.md

 This tiny repo contains the files from the Docker tutorial at https://docs.docker.com/language/python/build-images/

+In a nutshell, you can build a container to run a trivial Flask web server that will respond with a "hello world" type of message.

 Obviously you will need docker installed to build the container.

 You will need Python 3 if you want to test the code, but if not, you can just build it into the container as the Dockerfile will build a Python 3.8 enabled image.